normtronics/fleek/README.md

 A modern, professional timer application built with React Router v7 for tracking time across projects and tasks.
 Features a beautiful glassmorphism UI design with comprehensive timer management capabilities.

+You can see the app live here: https://fleek-delta.vercel.app/

+There are more in-depth docs in the [Docs Folder](./docs)

 ## ✨ Features

 ### 🕐 Timer Management